 What to See & Things to Do in P-Town

 Provincetown has a handful of different beaches to check out during your visit.
 Right off the town center, you’ll find a small beach, which is the most convenient but is not the most popular.
 It’s great for a quick stop if you don’t want to make a long trek, but if you’re looking for a bit more adventure, you’ll find better quality and perhaps a more enjoyable experience a bit farther out from town.
 Herring Cove and Race Point are both popular beaches and both have a gay section if you walk far enough along the sand past the crowds.

 If you don’t venture outside of the town center, you’d never realize that this tip of Cape Cod has a huge landmass of sand dunes lining the coast.
 The result of centuries of logging has left the land partially barren and it’s only been in the past half century that the former forest and now dunes area has started to recover thanks to federal protection.
 The tour is a surprisingly interesting and very enjoyable experience that can be combined with several other activities.
 One of the best options is to take a sunset tour which includes an hour-long drive through the dunes followed by dinner on the beach during the sunset.
 For tour bookings, check out Art’s Dune Tours which run daily from May through October.

 The surrounding area of P-Town has a great system of biking trails that make their way through the nearby forest and dunes.
 There are a few different bike paths with one main loop that covers 8 miles and takes roughly 2 hours to complete.
 Head out from the trail and lock up your bike to enjoy great views, find interesting hiking trails and make your way to one of the nearby beaches.
 Visit P-Town Bikes for a rental and keep the bike for a day or your entire trip.
 Bikes come with a lock, helmet and optional basket.

-Book a Guided Bike Tour
+Book a Tour With a Drag-Queen Guide